nolar/kopf/docs/admission.rst

 the webhooks cannot do retries or backoffs.
 So, the ``backoff=``, ``errors=``, ``retries=``, ``timeout=`` options are not accepted on the admission handlers.

-A special exception `kopf.AdmissionError` is provided to customize the status code and the message of the admission review response.
+A special exception :class:`kopf.AdmissionError` is provided to customize the status code and the message of the admission review response.

+All other exceptions,
+including :class:`kopf.PermanentError` and :class:`kopf.TemporaryError`,
-All other exceptions, including `kopf.PermanentError` and `kopf.TemporaryError`, equally fail the admission (be that validating or mutating admission).
+equally fail the admission (be that validating or mutating admission).
 However, they return the general HTTP code 500 (non-customisable).